rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators-async.md

 // -> "a" "b" "c"
 ```

-## Using generators
+## Generators

-You might be looking at this code example and thinking it is pretty verbose and got some annoy boiler code.
-ES6 has delightful syntax sugar to help make this all look clean.
+You might be looking at the first code example and thinking it is pretty verbose and got some boiler code.
+ES6 has got some syntax sugar to help make this all look clean and succinct.

-Example below of a generator:
+An example below of a generator:

 ```javascript
 function* firstTenMultiples(multiple = 3) {